 188 Babbage, supra note 177.
-Assange annotations suggest that at least Assange disagrees with my assessment of the
+Assange annotations suggest that at least Assange disagrees with my assessment of the effect, and holds that "It appears that that the supportive attacks won us more popular support than we lost and possibly

 Threat of major embarrassment: the "insurance" file.
 In anticipation of arrest or assassination, Assange posted on Wikileaks as early as July a 1.4 GB file, much larger than all the available materials, which was available for download.
-It was also made available as a torrent peer-to-peer file sharing file.189 The file is encrypted, apparently with sufficiently secure encryption to assure that it will not be broken.190 The threat was clear: if Assange is arrested or harmed, or Wikileaks attacked, the decryption key will be released.
+It was also made available as a torrent peer-to-peer file sharing file.
+The file is encrypted, apparently with sufficiently secure encryption to assure that it will not be broken.
+The threat was clear: if Assange is arrested or harmed, or Wikileaks attacked, the decryption key will be released.
 Of all the actions by Wikileaks or Assange, this was the one that most conformed to the profile of a dangerous activist.
 The file remains at large; the decryption code remains secret; it was not released despite Assange's arrest.

 Mutation and replication.
 On the larger, longer-term scale, another important response during the first month following the release of the embassy cables was replication and mutation.
-Some former Wikileaks members announced creation of a parallel organization.
-OpenLeaks, intended to receive leaks and release them solely to subscribing NGOs and media organizations.191 A separate organization, Brussels Leaks, was launched to provide leaks specifically regarding the EU Commission.192 Both organizations plan to institutionalize in their structure the strategy that Wikileaks rapidly evolved over the course of 2010-the dedication to release through the mediation of "legitimate" real world organizations, both media and NGOs.
-A month later, Al Jazeera launched (and the New York Times was considering launching) its own copy of Wikileaks: a secure platform for decentralized submission of leaked documents.193 Al Jazeera's Transparency Unit194 was launched with the leaked "Palestine Papers."195 To the extent that the campaign against Wikileaks was intended not to quash the specific documents, but to tame the beast of distributed online systems providing avenues for leaking documents outside of the traditional responsible media system, the emergence of these new sites suggests that the social and cultural phenomenon of distributed leaking is too resilient to be defeated by this type of attack.
+Some former Wikileaks members announced creation of a parallel organization, OpenLeaks, intended to receive leaks and release them solely to subscribing NGOs and media organizations.
+191 organization, Brussels Leaks, was launched to provide leaks specifically regarding the EU Commission.
+192 Both organizations plan to institutionalize in their structure the strategy that Wikileaks rapidly evolved over the course of 2010-the dedication to release through the mediation of "legitimate" real world organizations, both media and NGOs.
+A month later, Al Jazeera launched (and the New York Times was considering launching) its own copy of Wikileaks: a secure platform for decentralized submission of leaked documents.
+193 Al Jazeera's Transparency Unit 194 was launched with the leaked "Palestine Papers."
+To the extent that the campaign against Wikileaks was intended not to quash the specific documents, but to tame the beast of distributed online systems providing avenues for leaking documents outside of the traditional responsible media system, the emergence of these new sites suggests that the social and cultural phenomenon of distributed leaking is too resilient to be defeated by this type of attack.
 Just as the closure of Napster was merely the invitation for the development of more litigation-proof systems like Gnutella and KaZaa, so too here it appears that even the destruction of Wikileaks itself is unlikely to lead to the abandonment of this new model of provisioning one important aspect of the fourth estate.
 Reporting based on documents leaked securely online and using multiple overlapping systems to reach the public and evade efforts at suppressing their publication is here to stay.